pizzaolive/ant_upload_checker/README.md

 ## Future ideas
 * Can regex matching be further improved?
 Tweaking guessit config?
+    * If film contains & or and, search for both if first not found
 * Add ability to exclude TV shows if some are found within directory
 * Add tests
 * Use enquirer or GUI to select folder paths?